Oxy students working in FEAST organic garden

 The resourcefulness, energy, drive and collaboration among Oxy students, staff, and faculty drive and shape sustainability initiatives and successes here on campus.

-RESF is a branch of Oxy’s student government that funds projects, initiatives, and events related to sustainability.
-This includes everything from FEAST’s chicken coop and baby chicks to the physics department’s solar panel robot, the Cooler Compost Project, and the Earth Day Quad Fair.
+"SusFund" is a branch of Oxy’s student government that funds projects, initiatives, and events related to sustainability.
+This includes everything from FEAST’s chicken coop and baby chicks to the physics department’s solar panel robot, farmers market vouchers for students, and the Earth Day Quad Fair.

 Bengal Bus

-Oxy’s no-cost shuttle service offers nightly runs to and from anywhere within 7 miles of campus via the TapRide app.
-The shuttle also offers day trips to different L.A. locations, and a morning and evening service to and from the Highland Park Gold Line Station.
+Oxy’s no-cost shuttle service offers nightly runs to and from anywhere within 7 miles of campus.
+The shuttle also offers occasional day trips to a variety of locations across LA, including the Santa Monica Pier and Grand Central Market.

 Bike Share